Cyangen/angular_refresher/core_concepts/forms/reactive.md

 `formArrayName` used to link your template to your ts code.
 `*ngFor="let hobby of getControls(); let i = index"` used to extract array element index to be used as name in `[formControlName]` and link correctly your control.

+## Custom validators

+A validator in the end is just a function which gets executed by Angular automatically when it checks the validity of the FormControl and it checks that validity whenever you change that control.

+Now a validator to work correctly needs to receive an argument which is the control it should check, so this will be of type FormControl, a validator also needs to return something for Angular to be able to handle the return value correctly.